talhakum/ClubTrips/README.md

 # ClubTrips
-Club Trips is an Android phone app helping travelers find underground electronic music clubs worldwide.
-As well as that, it makes sure that clubbers never lose their party crew while being at the event.
+Club Trips is an Android phone app helping people find each other while partying in the club.
+The app allows them to register their party crew under the name, color, and emoji, after which they can track its members.

 ## Contributors

 #### Developers:

-Orhan Talha Kum: He will focus on the development of functions in the part of finding clubs, sign up,login, report etc.
+Orhan Talha Kum: Focuses on the development of functions in the part of finding clubs, sign up,login, report etc.

 Fatih Durukan: Focuses on the development of functions in the part of finding clubs, sign up,login, report etc.

 #### Designer:

-Mariam (Masho) Margishvili:
+Mariam (Masho) Margishvili: Mainly focuses on the visual design of an app.

 ## Platform